 Despite being so slim, the 1805 treaty took a convoluted journey through the ratification process.
 First it simply languished; President Thomas Jefferson finally submitted it to the Senate in 1808.
-Before ratifying it, the Senate needed to determine the payment amount, and although Pike had noted in his journal that the 100,000 acres the government was receiving through the treaty was "equal to \$200,000," the Senate filled in the our own are obligated to do to rectify the fact that they received stolen property and are built "not just on, but with" Indigenous land.

-blank in Article 2 with "two thousand dollars, or... the value thereof in such goods and merchandise as they shall choose."[9]
+Before ratifying it, the Senate needed to determine the payment amount, and although Pike had noted in his journal that the 100,000 acres the government was receiving through the treaty was "equal to \$200,000," the Senate filled in the blank in Article 2 with "two thousand dollars, or... the value thereof in such goods and merchandise as they shall choose."[9]
 Even this meager payment, one percent of the land's appraised value, was not even attempted until 1819, when "a quantity of goods worth two thousand dollars" was sent up the Mississippi to settle the treaty obligation.
 Along the way, some of the goods were diverted to settle a claim by members of the Sac and Fox nations for the murder of one of their own by a White man the previous year, but the U.S. government still considered the treaty paid in full when the remaining goods reached Fort Snelling for disbursement to the Dakhóta.
 The Dakhóta, unsurprisingly, disagreed, and the next time the government came to negotiate a land cession treaty, they didn't hesitate to raise the issue of nonpayment for the last one.